 Purpose

-Hereby establishes the agreement between BCSGA and BC Administration for the usage of the “All BC Student Email Listserv” to define the guidelines related to sending messages to the full renegade student body.
+Hereby establishes the agreement between BCSGA and BC Administration for the usage of the “All BC Enrolled-Student Email Listserv” to define the guidelines related to sending messages to the full BC student body.

 Administration

-The Office of Student Life will manage and update the guidelines for the student listserv as needed in consultation with BCSGA and the BC Administration.
+The KCCD District or BC Administration will manage the All BC Enrolled-Student Email Listserv (also known as the enrolled-student listserv) as needed in consultation with BCSGA and the BC Administration.

+The Office of Student Life may hire students and professional staff to ensure the operations of this agreement are to the best of its ability.

 Definition